OlssonF/NEON-forecast-challenge-workshop/README.md

 # NEON Forecast Challenge Workshop Pre-Workshop Instructions
-This is a repository for the NEON Forecasting Challenge workshop materials (updated for Hacking Limnology 2023).
+This is a repository for materials to complete the NEON Ecological Forecasting Challenge workshop.
+The main branch focuses on forecasts for the aquatics theme forecast production.
+Select a different branch of the repository to complete the workshop for other theme forecasts.

 This workshop repository is a dynamic repository and may change in future iterations.

 The materials are split into three sections: